Can Your Retirement Survive

 How Do You Feel about Portfolio Failure?

-Another view that I find even more clarifying on this topic comes from the research done by Blanchett, Finke, & Pfau.
-In their study from 2013, “The 4% Rule is Not Safe in a Low-Yield World,” they found that,
+One view that became popular more recently came from the study done by Blanchett, Finke, & Pfau.
+In their study from 2013, “The 4% Rule is Not Safe in a Low-Yield World,” they found that-

 The emphasis for me came with the statement,